 - The development of an electronic portfolio to represent professional expertise and experience.

 As an elementary education student at WMU, you will be required to complete a full-semester internship under the mentorship of selected teachers in partnership schools and teacher educators from WMU.
 The internship is designed to prepare you not only for your role as a classroom teacher, but as a professional studying your own teaching practice, participating in site-based decision making and coordinating your work with teachers and other members of the school community.
 Both school and University faculty will work closely together to support and assist you as you progress through the semester.

-You can also gain valuable networking and professional development opportunities through student and community organizations, including the Student Education Association, Bigs on Campus, Kappa Delta Pi, the Michigan Education Association and the National Education Association.
+You can also gain valuable networking and professional development opportunities through student and community organizations, including the Student Education Association, Future Teachers of Color, Kappa Delta Pi International Honor Society, the Michigan Education Association and the National Education Association.

 Recent WMU graduates with degrees in elementary education are working as:

 - Teachers in preschool through sixth grade